Supported Providers

 Environment Variables Configuration

 Make sure you set the appropriate environment variable keys for your specific provider.
-By default, RailTracks uses the dotenv
+By default, RailTracks uses the dotenv framework to load environment variables from a .env file.

 Variable name for the API key: GEMINI_API_KEY